kubernetes/cloud-provider-openstack/docs/provider-configuration.md

 * `Cloud`: Used to specify which named cloud in the clouds.yaml file that you want to use

+####  Networking

+These configuration options for the OpenStack provider pertain to the network configuration and should appear in the `[Networking]` section of the `$CLOUD_CONFIG` file.

+##### Networking Optional Parameters

+* `ipv6-support-disabled`: Indicates whether or not to use ipv6 addresses.
+  The default is `false`.
+When `true` is specified then will ignore any ipv6 addresses assigned to the node.
+* `public-network-name`: Used to specify external network.
+  The default is `public`.
+Must be a network name, not id.
+* `internal-network-name`: Used to override internal network selection.
+  Where no value is provided automatic detection will select random node interface as internal.
+This option makes sense and recommended to specify only when you have more than one interface attached to kubernetes nodes.
+  Must be a network name, not id.

 ####  Load Balancer

 These configuration options for the OpenStack provider pertain to the load balancer and should appear in the `[LoadBalancer]` section of the `$CLOUD_CONFIG` file.